-Kyla Rogers (Hooper) - Chief Executive Officer / Founder
+Kyla Rogers - Founder / Communications Officer / Trustee

 Kyla Rogers founded Mitrofanoff Support in early 2010.
-Kyla is the Chief Executive Officer and is extremely passionate about the charity.
+Kyla is the Communications Officer and is extremely passionate about the charity.

 Kyla was born with bladder exstrophy along with class v uterine.
 Kyla had the Mitrofanoff procedure in 1998 aged 16.
 If you wish to read more, then please click here to see Kyla's Case Study

 Kyla is responsible for management leadership, generating funds through varied methods, marketing the charity and its services, plans and organises events, presents on behalf of the charity at other conferences to promote Mitrofanoff Support, as well as being interactive with members.